MEMBER, bOARD OF DIRECTORS

 Widely travelled and having lived abroad for a number of years in various countries including Albania, Germany and India, she is experienced in public speaking in multilingual settings and is able to bring business skills into culturally diverse settings.
 Whether through teaching accounting skills in a mud and grass hut in South Sudan, training entrepreneurial leaders in the mountains of North India or reviewing non-profit practices in the Balkans, she seeks to help enterprises and leaders grow in integrity, transparency and effectiveness as they serve their local communities and society.
+Michelle also teaches as a guest lecturer at Nehemiah Gateway University in Pogradec.

 She currently lives in Colorado with her husband, Doug, and has three grown children.